-Mutual funds, public equity securities, and real estate partnerships: Valued at the net asset value of shares held by the Plan at year end.
+Public equity security and real estate partnerships: Valued at the net asset value of shares held by the Plan at year end.

-Real estate -625 Kings Court, Ukiah, CA: Valued at the approximate fair value obtained through a broker price opinion.
+Real estate - 625 Kings Court, Ukiah, CA: Valued at the approximate fair value obtained through a broker price opinion.